modrinth/minos/minos/README.md

 The easiest/clearest way to set up is using the Ory-hosted backend.

 1. Install the Ory CLI depending on your OS [from the link here](https://www.ory.sh/docs/guides/cli/installation)
-2. In this directory, run `npm install` (with a recent version of node being used).
-3. Run `ory tunnel http://localhost:4455 --project ecstatic-lehmann-onx4dw646f --port 4433 --dev` to access our Ory project from `localhost:4433`.
+2. Run `ory tunnel http://localhost:4455 --project ecstatic-lehmann-onx4dw646f --port 4433 --dev` to access our Ory project from `localhost:4433`.
 If it asks you to log in, you do not need to for this purpose.
 (If the tunnel already running, you don't have to run it again).
-4. In this folder (in another window), `cargo run` to start the server.
+3. In this folder (in another window), `cargo run` to start the server.

 # Ory Account